MrDapperGent/cloudExplorer/README.md

 ![Graph](http://i.imgur.com/aw5iKZf.png)

+# License
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+A copy of the GNU GPL is located in `LICENSE.txt`.

 # How to run the program

 To run the application, most users should be able to run the program by double clicking on the CloudExplorer.jar file.